Track work hours with a timer built for client projects

 -

-The timer is designed to be immediate.
+Live tracking is designed to be immediate.
 The goal is to make starting and stopping feel lightweight enough that it does not interrupt the work you are trying to track.

 -